 What Determines Your APR

-Creditors can also charge special APRs for certain situations.
-You’ll often see this in practice when a credit card offers a 0% APR for the first 90 days for new customers.
+Credit card issuers can also charge special APRs for certain situations.
+You’ll often see this in practice when credit cards offer a 0% APR for the first 90 days for new customers.

 How to Compare APRs